Two empty chairs in a dream at a small table with a soft loaf of bread between them and a wildflower

 Today, if the theme resonates, write on a sheet one “I want” you have long not allowed yourself, and one small action toward it.
 Without devouring anyone: simply as agreement to have your own hunger.
 The Rebel recognizes such notes as respect, and in the dreams that follow leads you into scenes uncomfortable to wake from less often.

 Astrological note: A dream of “you eat” often comes during Pluto’s transits through your 2nd or 5th house, during its aspects to Mars, and in periods when Mars touches your Pluto.
 Scorpios, Aries, and Leos recognize this dream with particular accuracy.
-If Pluto is now touching your Mars — the Rebel acknowledges the strength of hunger, and the dream conveys this through a scene it is easier to forget than to decode — but decoding matters more.
+If Pluto is now touching your Mars, the Rebel acknowledges the strength of hunger, and the dream conveys this through a scene it is easier to forget than to decode — but decoding matters more.

-If you are one of many in the rite — you are integrating something shared, collective; it’s worth valuing this belonging.
-If you receive your share into your hand — in real life you are accepting an inheritance, a lesson, a knowledge from someone specific; it’s worth naming from whom.
-If you are afraid but remain — your ability to pass through a symbolic fear is alive; it’s worth not confusing it with the real kind.
-If warmth stays after the rite — you have found a living way to take from another without taking away; it’s worth protecting this ability.
-If you are given a name or a task after the rite — the dream points to a new role you are inwardly accepting.
+If you are afraid but remain, your ability to pass through a symbolic fear is alive.
+Do not confuse it with the real kind.
+If warmth stays after the rite, you have found a living way to take from another without taking away.
+Protect that ability.
+If you are given a name or a task after the rite, the dream points to a new role you are inwardly accepting.
 When the ritual loses its frame and the eating turns plainly archaic, the dream tips into raw, bloody meat.

 Ask yourself: “Which knowledge, quality, or experience am I honestly absorbing from someone right now — and how can I receive it with gratitude, without feeling like a thief or a debtor?”